watson-intu/self-docs/workshops-devcon/Workshop1-SayingHello/lab-docs/workshop_1.md

 ## 2. <a name="downloading-intu">Downloading Intu</a>

-1. On the Intu Downloads page, click on the the topmost download arrow for **Download Intu Launcher**. **Intu-Tooling-Launcher-OSX64.zip** or **Intu-Tooling-Launcher-Win64.zip** will start to download, depending on your machine.
+1. On the Intu Downloads page, click on the topmost download arrow for **Download Intu Launcher**. **Intu-Tooling-Launcher-OSX64.zip** or **Intu-Tooling-Launcher-Win64.zip** will start to download, depending on your machine.

 2. Extract the Intu-Tooling-Launcher-OSX64 or Intu-Tooling-Launcher-Win64 (it may do so automatically).